OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-18.md

 ## Acts 18:25

-He had been instructed in the way of the Lord and, being fervent in spirit, he spoke and taught accurately the things concerning Jesus, though he knew only the baptism of John.
+He had received instruction in the teachings of the Lord and, being fervent in spirit, he spoke and taught accurately the things concerning Jesus, though he knew only the baptism of John.

 ## Acts 18:26